hdShang/arxiv-daily/docs/cs-CV/2025-11-29/papers/251200425v1-what-about-gravity-in-video-generation-post-training-newtons-laws-wi.md

 ---
 layout: default
-title: What about gravity in video generation?
-Post-Training Newton's Laws with Verifiable Rewards
+title: "What about gravity in video generation?
+Post-Training Newton's Laws with Verifiable Rewards"
 ---

 # What about gravity in video generation?
 Post-Training Newton's Laws with Verifiable Rewards